ABALAGURU/E-Commerce-Product-Recommendation-System/README.md

 ## E-Commerce-Product-Recommendation-System

-### This is a fully functional E-Commerce Website built with Django (or Flask, React, Node.js, etc.).
-It supports user authentication, product management, shopping cart, checkout, and order tracking.
+### This project is an E-Commerce Website that provides personalized product recommendations based on the user's recent browsing history.
+It uses Content-Based Filtering to suggest similar products based on categories and other attributes.
 # Technologies Used:
                    ## Frontend : HTML
                    ## Backend : Flask